Kattis/problemtools/README.md

 ## Installing and using problemtools

-There are three recommended ways of installing and running problemtools.
+There are four recommended ways of installing and running problemtools.
+(For non-Linux users, the last method below, to use Docker, is probably the least painful.)

 ### Method 1: Install the Python package